-• • A positive school culture and climate which-

-is welcoming of difference and diversity and is based on inclusivity;

-encourages pupils to disclose and discuss incidents of bullying behaviour in a non-threatening environment; and promotes respectful relationships across the school community;

-Effective leadership;

-A school-wide approach - Three "R's" Recognise, Respond, Report.
-[This will apply to all school staff, S.N.A's, ancillary staff and visiting teachers]

-A shared understanding of what bullying is and its impact;

-Implementation of education and prevention strategies ie. teach anti bullying skills. (including awareness raising measures) that-

-- build empathy, respect and resilience in pupils; and - explicitly address the issues of cyber-bullying and identity-based bullying including in particular, homophobic and transphobic bullying. - Effective supervision and monitoring of pupils; - Supports for staff; - Consistent recording, investigation and follow up of bullying behaviour (including use of established intervention strategies); and - On-going evaluation of the effectiveness of the anti-bullying policy.
+- A positive school culture and climate which is welcoming of difference and diversity and is based on inclusivity; encourages pupils to disclose and discuss incidents of bullying behaviour in a non-threatening environment and promotes respectful relationships across the school community. - Effective leadership; A school-wide approach - Three "R's" Recognise, Respond, Report.
+This will apply to all school staff, S.N.A's, ancillary staff and visiting teachers. - A shared understanding of what bullying is and its impact. - Implementation of education and prevention strategies by teaching anti-bullying skills including awareness-raising measures - Building empathy, respect and resilience in pupils - Addressing the issues of cyber-bullying and identity-based bullying including in particular, homophobic and transphobic bullying. - Effective supervision and monitoring of pupils. - Supports for staff - Consistent recording, investigation and follow up of bullying behaviour including use of established intervention strategies - On-going evaluation of the effectiveness of the anti-bullying policy.